-Knowing when and how to communicate with employees during the pandemic can be challenging, especially as situations change.
+Knowing when and how to communicate with employees during periods of significant change, like the pandemic, can be challenging.
 But taking the time to communicate is critical to building your workforce now and in the future, says Chris Lorenz, director of engineering and manufacturing at Palmer Group.

 In a crisis, situations can change daily – sometimes even more frequently than that.
 Being in a constant state of change can cause employees added stress.
 Minimizing the stress requires regular updates from leaders to assure employees that they will continue to be informed as thoroughly and as often as possible.
 When a difficult situation arises, be as transparent as possible – even if that means sharing that the issue at hand needs time to create a clear and thorough strategy.
 In times when no obvious solution is present, consistent communication can maximize productivity and minimize concern.

 |Chris Lorenz, Palmer Group|

 Here are five opportunities Lorenz identifies for open communication in the workplace to engage employees:

 Employees’ situations may also change during a crisis, as spouses switch jobs or childcare options become limited.
 An employee even could choose to resign if they don’t think their employer will adjust to their needs.
 Regular check-ins from company leaders and managers could help them understand the needs of their most valuable asset – their team – and share resources and offer support.

 “Communicating can help you know what is coming and be ready to adapt, adjust, and retain that person,” says Lorenz.